royward/pseudo-double/README.md

 https://gamedev.stackexchange.com/questions/202475/consistent-cross-platform-procedural-generation

 There are many libraries that exist to provide floating point functionality on integer processors.
 They all (that I have found) follow the IEEE 754 standard at least in part, and the vast majority of them are only single precision.
-The pseudo-float library does not follow IEEE 754 standard at all, and instead has design choices more suited to a software implementation.
+The pseudo-double library does not follow IEEE 754 standard at all, and instead has design choices more suited to a software implementation.
 This results in a library that (on x86-64) runs 4-15 times slower than the hardware floating point.

 This library has both C and C++ bindings, and it has been tested on x86-x64 with gcc/g++ and ARMv8-A with clang.